aalopezb/Javascript/README.md

 ## 🚀 How to Run

 ### 1. Build the Docker Image
-docker build -t hello-world-nodejs . docker run -p 3000:3000 hello-world-nodejs
+docker build -t javascript .
+docker run -p 3000:3000 javascript
 Open your browser and navigate to: http://localhost:3000

 ## Creator